To the Men and Women of the Armed Forces:

 AskTED is an online directory of Texas schools, including charters.
 The directory primary is primarily used by people seeking contact information for schools, districts, and education service centers.

 Information about Texas high school graduation requirements are provided.

 Texas has curriculum standards, called the Texas Essential Knowledge and Skills, that detail what is to be taught in each subject and at each grade level.

 Student Assessment Division

 The TEA Student Assessment Division oversees all standardized student testing, including the The State of Texas Assessments of Academic Readiness (STAAR™) test.

 Texas Higher Education Coordinating Board (outside source)

-The starting point for students seeking information on higher education in Texas.
+This state agency oversees the state's public colleges and universities.
+Its website provides a good starting point for students seeking information on higher education in Texas.

 Texas Department of Health Immunization Branch (outside source)

-Immunization resources for adults and children, including information about requirements for school attendance.
+This stage agency provides immunization resources for adults and children, including information about requirements for school attendance.